-This course is designed for the student interested in marine biology, and is not designed to meet all the State of Michigan curriculum content expectations for Biology.
-This science course will cover the following topics: formation of the ocean, different types of marine organisms and environments, and human impacts on the marine biome.
-Dissection of specimens is an integral part of this course and students are expected to participate in the dissection of a starfish, shark, and squid; the course also includes a field trip to Shedd Aquarium in Chicago (fundraising opportunity will be available).
-Prerequisite: Biology A and Biology B OR Honors Biology A and Honors Biology B
+This course is designed for the student interested in marine biology, and is not designed to meet the State of Michigan curriculum content expectations for Biology.
+This science course will cover the following topics: formation of the ocean, zones of the ocean, various types of marine organisms and their characteristics, mysteries of the ocean, peoples of the

-7 th Grade 8th Grade 9 th Grade 10 th Grade 11 th Grade 12 th Grade

-Traditional 7≏ Grade 8 TM Grade math Honors Algebra 1 Geometry Honors Algebra 2 Precalculus

-(>60% of Math or Algebra 1

-students)

-Excelled 7 ∞ Grade Honors Geometry Honors Algebra 2 Precalculus Calculus AB

-(30% of students) Math Algebra 1

-Advanced Honors Geometry Honors Algebra 2 Precalculus Calculus AB or Calculus BC

-(up to 5% of top Algebra 1 Calculus BC

-students and

-motivated)

-and/or AP Statistics

-Alternate 7≞ Grade 8 th Grade math Algebra 1 Geometry Algebra 2 Trig/IntoStats/

-Math Per Fin/Math of

-Games
+1/2 credit Open to: 11th & 12th oceans, and interesting places near oceans.
+Dissection of specimens is an integral part of this course and includes dissection of a sea star, shark, squid, and horseshoe crab.
+The course also includes a field trip to Shedd Aquarium in Chicago.

+Prerequisite: Biology A and Biology B or Honors Biology A and Honors Biology B

+7바 Grade 9th Grade 10th Grade 11th Grade 12th Grade 8th Grade Traditional 7TM Grade Honors Algebra 1 Honors Algebra 2 AP Precalculus 8th Grade math Geometry (>60% of Math or Algebra 1 students) 7th Grade Honors Algebra 2 AP Precalculus AP Calculus AB Excelled Honors Geometry (30% of students) Math Algebra 1 AP Precalculus Advanced Honors Geometry Honors Algebra 2 AP Calculus AB AP Calculus BC (up to 5% of top Algebra 1 or AP Calculus BC students and motivated) and/or AP Statistics Alternate 7TM Grade 8th Grade math Algebra 1 Geometry Algebra 2 Trig / Stats Math Per.
+Fin/Math of Games